ibm-cloud-docs/vpc/vpn-create-ipsec-policy.md

    ```
    {: codeblock}

    The `authentication_algorithms` property must be set to `disabled` if and only if the `encryption_algorithms` list contains any GCM-based algorithms (`aes128gcm16`, `aes192gcm16`, or `aes256gcm16`).
 GCM algorithms provide both encryption and built-in data integrity (authentication) as part of a single operation, so a separate authentication algorithm (such as `sha256` or `sha512`) must not be specified.
-GCM algorithms can't be mixed with non-GCM encryption algorithms (such as `aes128` or `aes256`) within the same policy because non-GCM algorithms require an external authentication algorithm while GCM does not.
-By mixing them, it can create configuration conflicts and lead to negotiation failures.
    {: note}

 To create an IPsec policy with the API by using singular properties (deprecated), follow these steps: